Not-Cyrus/GoGuardian/README.md

+# CURRENTLY BEING MODIFIED TO HAVE MORE FEATURES

 # Help for config.json

 BanCount: how much times a person/bot can ban in banseconds (see below) if they reach over x limit they get banned themselves